Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: A simple case with Dirichlet boundary

+It is natural to find the energy shift $\Delta E_L = A \times( E_{SP,L} - E_{SP}) = A \times \Delta E_{SP,L} $.
+In this trivial picture, each single particle state will acquire its own energy shift with respect to the boundary of basis, and as such, the volume correction will accumulate, resulting in a factor equal to the number of particles.
+Hence, this factor is easily mistaken to be the number of all possible channels.
+However, this simple explanation encounters conceptual difficulties in multi-nucleon clusters as nucleons are identical particles, where numerical evidences in Section~\ref{sec:numerics} suggest such factor always exists.

-This form satisfies the following conditions, making it a suitable candidate to approximate volume dependence: \begin{enumerate} \item $\mathcal{A}_{L,0} (\vec r) $ needs to vanish at the boundaries $r_i = L$, \\ \item $\lim_{L\to \infty} \mathcal{A}_{L,0} (\vec r) = \mathcal A (\vec r)$,\\ \item ${A}_{L,0} (\vec r) = \mathcal{A}_{L} (\vec r) +\mathcal{O}(\exp(- 2\kappa L))$. \end{enumerate} We note that this arrangement can be extended to both bosonic and fermionic particles, and will not change our conclusion.
-The first condition guarantees the hard wall boundary condition, the second condition fixes the level we want to look at when $L\to \infty$.
+Therefore, to derive this factor in a consistent and general manner, we use the conventional overlap integral method, which first appeared in Lüscher's original bound state paper~\cite{Luscher:1985dn} and has been extended to the long-range Coulomb interaction~\cite{Yu:2022nzm}.
+We have seen previously that volume dependence emerges already at the single-particle level, and we have argued that both fermionic and bosonic statistics have no impact on our conclusion.
+We therefore focus on the same setup: scalar non-interacting particles on a finite basis and zero angular momenta (to avoid doing permutation in the notations).
+We use this trivial non-interacting example to validate and explain our formulation.
+This $A_{L,0}$ form defined in Eq.~\eqref{eq:ansatz_MF} satisfies the following conditions, making it a suitable candidate to approximate volume dependence: \begin{enumerate} \item $\mathcal{A}_{L,0} (\vec x) $ needs to vanish at the boundaries $x_i = \pm L$, \\ \item $\lim_{L\to \infty} \mathcal{A}_{L,0} (\vec x) = \mathcal A (\vec x)$,\\ \item $\mathcal{A}_{L,0} (\vec x) = \mathcal{A}_{L} (\vec x) +\mathcal{O}(\exp(- 2\kappa L))$ on the domain $S^A$. \end{enumerate} The first condition guarantees the hard wall boundary condition, the second condition fixes the level we want to look at when $L\to \infty$.
 The last condition ensures the desired level of approximation to study volume dependence.
 The first two conditions are straightforward.
-To get the third condition:
+To get the third condition in the Lüscher's formalism (i.e., using only the short-range properties of $V$), we define $\eta (\vec x)$ by: